 Y’all… the sky’s the limit when it comes to homemade popsicle recipes.
 If you want to make them boozy, all you need is some wine or liquor and real fruit, preferably frozen but juice works, too.
 That’s the “secret sauce” for pretty much all alcoholic popsicles.
 Here are a few of my other favorite easy alcoholic popsicle recipes–

 - Boozy Coconut Lime Popsicles– I created this recipe a few years ago and still make a batch at least three or four times each summer.
-They’re better than any creamy cocktail I’ve ever had!
+They’re better than any creamy coconut cocktail I’ve ever had, and they’re paleo, too!

 - Blue Lagoon Cocktail Popsicles– Made with Hawaiian punch, swedish fish, and blue curacao liquor, these blue lagoon popsicles are as cute as they are refreshing!
 She also created a mocktail version, too, that’s perfect for kids!